 TA: How many years have you been traveling and what got you hooked?

-Anita: I travel all my life, but started traveling independently and solo in 2005 with a trip to Paris.
-I love learning about the culture of different countries and challenge myself with doing everything myself for traveling independently.
+Anita: I have traveled all my life, but started traveling independently and solo in 2005 with a trip to Paris.
+I love learning about the culture of different countries and challenging myself with doing everything myself for traveling independently.

 TA: Do you specialize in a particular type of travel?